Bleed is any ink that goes all the way to the edge of the page.

 We send your files through a prepress department staffed with actual people, not just algorithms, who ensure your book isn't printed with glaring flaws.
 We know you worked hard on this book and we want it to look great.

 We've focused on building lasting relationships with self-publishers, small publishers, and the graphic design community for the past two decades.

-An on-demand printer usually prints no more than 10 copies and tends to offer less options than a short-run printer.
-Because of these low quantities the a print-on-demand printer's prices don't go down as quantities go up.
-With short run printing, the cost of each unit goes down as the quantity of units goes up.
+An on-demand printer usually prints no more than 10 copies and tends to offer fewer options than a short-run printer.
+A print-on-demand printer's prices don't go down much as quantities increase, With short-run printing, the cost of each unit goes down as the number of units goes up.
 A short-run printer prints between 10 and 500 copies of a product.

 On-demand printers also offer some sort of warehousing and/or fulfillment options.
 We do not.

-Some online presses will print a single book for you at a very low cost.
-They achieve these costs by limiting your customization options and using low quality materials.
+Some online printers will print a single book for you at a low cost.
+They achieve these low costs by limiting your customization options and using inferior quality materials.
 Your files are often poorly processed through a wholly automated process and sometimes hard copy proofs aren't even available.

 There is no law requiring you to get an ISBN or its related barcode for your book.
 However, most retailers, distributors, and libraries will require your book to have one for their inventory and tracking purposes.

 We can procure an ISBN for you and generate a barcode for your book.
 The barcode will be printed directly on your book at a proper .
 If your book is already printed please contact us and we can print barcode labels and apply them to your book.